curtaturc/AutoSplitTools/.github/ISSUE_TEMPLATE/asl_needs_fixes.md

 (*for experienced users only*)

 Do you know the exact cause of the problem?
 Broken pointers, signatures can't be resolved, level names changed?
 Please elaborate.
 Do you already have a fix?
-Please give me a merge request with your proposed changes.
+Please pull request this repository with your proposed changes.
 You will be properly credited.

 ---
 ## *Common Issues*